oceantracker/oceantracker/docs/info/users_guide/installing.rst

 #.
 Create virtual environment

-    ``conda env create -f environment.yml  -prefix= <dirname>``
+    ``conda env create --file environment.yml``

-where dir_name is dir where virtual environment resides eg "C:\ProgramData\Anaconda3\envs\oceantracker"

 #.
 Activate virtual environment

-    ``conda acivate oceantracker``
+    ``conda activate oceantracker``

 #.
 For Pycharm users,
-    # oceantracker should be one of the available Python interpreters so just select it, if it sits within Anaconda3\envs dir,
+    # oceantracker should be one of the available Python interpreters so just select it (if it sits within Anaconda3\envs dir),
-    # otherwise  it virtual enviorment manually,  settings/project/interpreter
+    # otherwise  add virtual environment manually,  settings/project/interpreter add conda env by navigating to python.exe on dir
     # if  working in folder outside of ocean tracker will ad access with   settings/project/project structure. add root source